|

 SJ Shelley Jensen DI from XE

-MD Derek Dowsett GD/TG
+DO Derek Dowsett GD/TG

 ND Norm Dyck VW from OW